ICI3D/MMED/logistics/index.md

 - All MMED participants are expected to engage fully in the MMED program.
 This includes attending all MMED sessions (other than those designated as optional).
 - Please be aware that participants come from a wide variety of backgrounds and cultures.
 This diversity adds greatly to the MMED experience, and all participants should strive to create a welcoming, respectful learning environment.
-- All MMED participants should follow the AIMS house rules [to be added].
+- All MMED participants should follow the [AIMS house rules](./AIMS_house_rules.pdf).
 Because all MMED students are guests of AIMS, these rules apply whether you are housed in AIMS accommodations or elsewhere (e.g., in the Empire Building).
 - Laptop use will not be allowed in the lecture hall during lectures or discussions.

 ## Muizenberg